 Bore field A group of bores to monitor or withdraw groundwater is referred to as a bore field (also see wellfield).

-Catchment The area of land which intercepts rainfall and contributes the collected water to surface water (streams, rivers, wetlands) or groundwater.
+Becquerel The becquerel is a measure of radioactivity, as per the collected water to surface water (streams, rivers, wetlands) or groundwater.